KMK-ONLINE/vscode-robotExtension/README.md

 ## Known Issues

-Performance issues when handle more than 300++ files in workspace
+Little performance issues when scanning when handle more than 300++ files whith complex structure in workspace

 ## For Contributors